Development Margin

 Development margin is the profit from a property development expressed as a percentage of total development costs or gross realisation, measuring the financial return on the project.

 Experienced developers also distinguish between margin on cost and return on equity.
-You might have a 20% margin on cost, but if you're only putting in 10% equity (with the rest funded by debt), your return on equity is much higher.
-Understanding this leverage effect is fundamental to structuring development finance.
+You might have a 20% margin on cost, but if you're only contributing 20% equity (with 80% funded by debt), your return on equity is much higher — potentially 100% or more.
+This leverage effect is fundamental to development finance structuring.
+It's also why development is attractive to investors: the debt amplifies returns.
+But leverage works both ways.
+If the project loses money, you lose your equity first.
+A project that breaks even still costs you your entire equity contribution in opportunity cost and stress.

 How UpScale Handles This

 UpScale calculates your development margin automatically from your feasibility inputs — land costs, construction costs, professional fees, selling costs, and revenue.
-It shows margin on cost, margin on GR, and total developer's profit.
-Change any input and the margin updates instantly, so you can test scenarios and find the sweet spot before committing capital.
+It shows both margin on cost and margin on GR, along with total developer's profit in dollars.
+Change any input and the margin updates instantly.
+You can run sensitivity scenarios — adjust construction costs, sales prices, or programme duration — and see the margin impact in real time.
+When you're presenting to a lender or equity partner, the numbers are always current, traceable, and consistent.